97/100

 Wine rated (2022 guide) 96/100

-Giscours 2020 is just as convincing as it was in the barrel.
-Delicious notes of black cherry, plum, new leather, licorice, menthol, and mocha complement the layers nicely.
-This year, the wine contains a good dose of Merlot, which gives it a certain juiciness on the mid-palate and a certain depth of texture, but it also has significant supporting structure.
-The 2020 is both flamboyant and serious, a rather appealing combination, I must say.
+The 2020 Giscours is just as compelling as it was in the barrel.
+Delicious notes of black cherry, plum, new leather, licorice, menthol, and mocha nicely round out the layers.
+This year’s vintage contains a good dose of Merlot, which lends it a certain juiciness on the mid-palate and a certain depth of texture, but it also boasts a substantial supporting structure.
+The 2020 is both flamboyant and serious—a rather seductive combination, I must say.
 Tasted twice.
 2028–2050

 James Suckling